dschnitzler14/BlinkR/testing.md

 ✔ Writing to sheet 1234_2025-08-29.
 ```

-- cannot submit 0 or NA values
+Validation to ensure user cannot submit 0 or NA values as measurments.
+In addition, each measurement box must be completed to ensure successful submission.

 ```R
 add_measurement <- function(level, inputs, submission_id) {